Nachiketa-Singamsetty/nachiketa-voicebot/README.md

 # Nachiketa's Voice Assistant 🤖

 A voice-enabled web application that allows you to have natural conversations with an AI assistant.
-Built with Flask, HuggingFace's DeepSeek model, and modern web technologies.
+Built with Flask, Mistral AI's model, and modern web technologies.

 ## Features ✨